 Clothilde V. Hewlett

 Commissioner Hewlett began her career as a pioneer in law enforcement at the San Francisco District Attorney’s office, where she prosecuted high-level crimes and conducted special investigations, including embezzlement and fraud cases.
-In the DA’s office she was one of the first female peace officers and later became a member of the San Francisco Police Commission.
+In the DA’s office she was one of the first Women Peace Officers and later became a member of the San Francisco Police Commission.
 During her tenure in law enforcement, she worked to implement community-based policing and police officer de-escalation training.
-After leaving law enforcement, she went to the State Bar of California and created the Moral Character Unit for admission to practice law in California, which is still in place today.
+After leaving law enforcement, she went to the State Bar of California and created the Moral Character Unit for admission to practice law in California.

 One Sansome Street, Suite 600